Training Held for CSOs on Improving Transparency and Financial Oversight of Local Budgets

 Twenty-three representatives of civil society organisations from across Bosnia and Herzegovina attended a two-day training session on improving transparency and financial oversight of local budgets (Photo: CIN).

-The training was organised under the LENS project – Strengthening the Capacity of Civil Society Organisations for Public Budget Monitoring, funded by the European Union.
+PRESS RELEASE: LENS – Strengthening the Capacity of Civil Society Organisations for Public Budget Monitoring

 The Center for Investigative Journalism (CIN) is also available on mobile devices, and you can download the app from the Google Play and App Store.